krenalis/krenalis/apis/README.txt

-GET     /api/connections/{id}/keys                               Get the API keys of a connection POST    /api/connections/{id}/keys                               Generate a new API key for a connection DELETE  /api/connections/{id}/keys/{id}                          Delete the API key of a connection PUT     /api/connections/{id}/storage/{id}                       Set the storage of a connection GET     /api/connections/{id}/ui                                 Get the user interface of a connection POST    /api/connections/{id}/ui-event                           Execute the user interface event of a connection GET     /api/connectors                                          List the connectors
+GET     /api/connections/{id}/keys                               Get the API keys of a connection POST    /api/connections/{id}/keys                               Generate a new API key for a connection DELETE  /api/connections/{id}/keys/{id}                          Delete the API key of a connection POST    /api/connections/{id}/storage                            Set the storage and the compression of a connection GET     /api/connections/{id}/ui                                 Get the user interface of a connection POST    /api/connections/{id}/ui-event                           Execute the user interface event of a connection GET     /api/connectors                                          List the connectors